Best steam irons 2024 – 9 tried-and-tested models

 Reasons to avoid

-We really liked the design of this Morphy Richards iron, as well as its outstanding performance.
+I really liked the design of this Morphy Richards iron, as well as its outstanding performance.
 This is a cordless model, which makes it super convenient, but crucially there's no faff in returning the iron to its base when you do need more charge.

-We were impressed by its ability to generate steam at 35g/min (you can learn more about steam output in our how to choose a steam iron section), even if it's lower than steam-generating alternatives (which are pricier).
+I was impressed by its ability to generate steam at 35g/min (you can learn more about steam output in our how to choose a steam iron section), even if it's lower than steam-generating alternatives (which are pricier).
 The cordlessness made ironing so much easier during testing, and you can pump the trigger button for a 130g/min steam shot, including vertical steam.

-The steam is powerful, pumped out consistently and quietly, and we enjoyed using it.
+The steam is powerful, pumped out consistently and quietly, and I enjoyed using it.
 It glides well and delivers impressive results, but there are a few little annoyances, such as the overpowerful water shot button, which can leave wet patches.
 It’s still a superb steam iron, though, and so worth it if you want a cordless iron.

 Best steam generator iron